-At least 1 dead in church van wreck in North Carolina
+At least 2 dead in church van wreck in North Carolina

 ROLESVILLE, N.C.
-(AP) — At least one person has died in a wreck involving a church van in North Carolina.
+(AP) — At least two people have died and 11 others were hurt in a wreck involving a church van in North Carolina.

 The wreck was reported about 5:30 p.m.
 Sunday near Rolesville, about 15 miles (24 kilometers) northeast of Raleigh.
-Media outlets reported the van either hit or swerved to avoid a deer and then crashed.

-The Wake New Hope Fire Department said at least 10 people were hurt in the wreck.
-A spokeswoman with Duke University Hospital said seven people were taken to the hospital for treatment.
-There was no word on their conditions.
+The Highway Patrol says a van from First Missionary Baptist Church of Smithfield hit a deer and lost control.
+Investigators said the van sideswiped a van before colliding head-on with a sports utility vehicle.

+The driver of the SUV, 62-year-old Deborah Powell of Roxboro, died at the scene.

 Most Read Nation & World Stories